spring-projects/spring-ai/README.md

 * Extensibility
 * Reduction of boilerplate code
 * Integration with diverse data sources
-* Prebuilt solutions for common use cases such as Question-Answering, Text Generation, and Summarization.
+* Prebuilt solutions for common use cases

 Taking inspiration from these libraries, the Spring AI project aims to provide a similar experience for Spring developers in the AI domain.